 What is TikTok in three words?
-Really short videos.
-Or, as The Verge put it in a few more words, it’s “the closest thing we have to Vine,” the former video-sharing app owned by Twitter.
-It really is that simple TikTok is just a massive library of short videos.
+Concise videos.
+Or, as The Verge put it in a few more words, it’s “the closest thing we have to Vine,” the former video-sharing App owned by Twitter.
+It is that simple TikTok is just a massive library of short videos.
 According to TechCrunch, TikTok is “the Instagram for the mobile video age.”
-No matter how you describe it, the app is taking the digital world by storm, and marketers are taking note.
+No matter how you describe it, the App takes the digital world by storm, and marketers take note.

 It feels as though Tik Toks story started when the Vine story ended.
 Vine was a short-form video hosting service where users shared seven-second-long, looping video clips.
-Vine launched the careers of the likes of Rudy Mancuso, Liane V and Logan Paul who evolved into a You-tuber who took part in two boxing matches that achieved a combined audience of 40 million people.
+Vine launched the careers of Rudy Mancuso, Liane V and Logan Paul, who evolved into a YouTuber who took part in two boxing matches that achieved a combined audience of 40 million people.

-Vine also was used by mainstream celebrities such as Game of Thrones star Maisie Williams as well as popstars Arianna Grande and Justin Bieber.
+Vine was also used by mainstream celebrities such as Game of Thrones star Maisie Williams and pop stars Arianna Grande and Justin Bieber.
 Vine was discontinued in 2016 as competitors entered the marketplace.

-There is a catch however, TikTok has a demographic coined as Gen Z, the majority of which use the app as entertainment.
-So, the content has to be entertaining but not just entertaining but entertaining to Gen Z. That’s not all, the content has to be short after all as we said TikTok in three words is ‘really short videos.’
+There is a catch.
+However, TikTok has a demographic coined as Gen Z, most of which use the app as entertainment.
+So, the content has to be entertaining but not just amusing but entertaining to Gen Z. That’s not all, and the content has to be short after all as we said, TikTok in three words is ‘concise videos.’
 The combination of these factors has left marketers questioning what’s the secret to success on TikTok.
-The answer is simple there is no secret it’s straight-up creation of high-quality content completely targeted at your target audience.
-This so far has been achieved most successfully through the use of influencers who have built an audience who trust them and enjoy their content and therefore will accept their recommendations and product placements.
+The answer is simple there is no secret.
+It’s straight-up creation of high-quality content altogether targeted at your target audience.
+This so far has been achieved most successfully through the use of influencers who have built an audience who trust them and enjoy their content and, therefore, will accept their recommendations and product placements.